HePeng2016/CFSP/README.md

   This command is composed of the keyword, ‘Map’,  followed by the Feature file, FeatureProfile file , sequence file which recorded sequences with tag (SimpleTagFile) and out file (Out.libsvm with libsvm as the format).

-       motifTools  Map  Feature  NULL  SimpleTagFile  Out.libsvm

-  This command can operate as the previous one, except here FeatureProfile is omitted and replaced by another word (in this case -- “NULL”)

-  The format of SimpleTagFile is as follows:

-      1 TTTAACCTT..
-      0 AAACCCTTG..
-      1 CCCGGTTTA..
-      ...

   The first character in a sequence is the tag for that sequence.